 3. Center Contacts.
 All correspondence with the Center should include the address of the property that is the subject of the dispute and be directed in writing to:

 Los Angeles, CA 90020

-4. Costs and Fees.
-Center mediators are required to keep their mediation fee schedule and any associated policies up-to-date at all times with the Center.
-Parties will be provided mediator fee and policy schedules in advance of selecting their mediator.
+4. Fees and Costs.
+Center mediators are required to keep their mediation fee schedule and any associated policies up-to-date at all times.
+Mediator fees and policies along with a full profile of each mediator is accesible within the mediator fee and policy schedules page.

 d.
 Fee Deposit.
-The Center defaults to a minimum deposit equal to 3 hours mediation time to be provided by the parties prior to scheduling the mediation.
-Mediators are required to publish any deviation from this policy within their fee and policy schedule.
+Center mediators generally require a minimum deposit of 3 hours mediation hearing time prior to the mediation date.
+See the mediator fee and policy schedule.

 e.
 Cancellation/Continuance Fees.
 Mediators may charge cancellation/continuance fees as follows: if notice is received 4 calendar days or more prior to the scheduled mediation, $200 cancellation/continuance fee.
 If notice is received 3 calendar days or less prior to the scheduled mediation, $500 cancellation/continuance fee.
 Cancellation/continuance fees may be reduced or waived at the discretion of the mediator and may be applied to the deposit of the party making the request.

 Check.
 Center mediators are required to perform a conflict of interest check in connection with all mediation participants to determine matters potentially affecting their impartiality.
 Prior to proceeding with the mediation, the mediator must obtain the prior written consent of all mediation participants for any waiver of a conflict of interest.